thombergs/docx-stamper/README.md

 The docx file format does not allow comments in Headers or Footers of a document.
 To be able to conditionally display content in a header or footer, simply surround the expression you would put in a comment with "#{}" and put it at the beginning of the paragraph you want to manipulate.
 The expression will be evaluated as it would be in a comment.

 ## Error Handling
-By default DocxStamper fails with an UnresolvedExpressionException if an expression within the document or within the comments cannot be resolved successfully.
+By default, DocxStamper fails with an UnresolvedExpressionException if an expression within the document or within the comments cannot be resolved successfully.
 If you want to change this behavior, you can do the following:

 ```java
 DocxStamper stamper = new DocxStamperConfiguration()